hachyderm/community/community.hachyderm.io/content/en/docs/account-types/_index.md

 of this: having a bot respond with "honk" when summoned can get a laugh.
 A bot that auto-responds with gas prices when you mention certain keywords is not.
-When we are moderating specialized accounts, and drafting policies around them, the goal is to put that account type in alignment with user consent so that the community can effortlessly opt into and out of the content as often as is needed.
+When we are moderating specialized accounts, and drafting policies around them, the goal is to put that account type in alignment with user consent so that people in our community can effortlessly opt into and out of the content as often as each person requires.

 This doesn't mean that you can't post about what is relevant to your account type.
 This does mean we ask you do so in a way that engages with humans the way you'd wish